 Who can apply?
-Any participating organisation or group established in a Programme O the applicant.
-This organisation applies on behalf of all participating involved in the project.
-A youth mobility project is funded in a specific way (see the section "furthe applicant is: • a public body at regional or national level ; • a European Grouping of Territorial Cooperation; • a profit-making body active in Corporate Social Responsibility.
+Any participating organisation or group established in a Programme Country can be the applicant.
+This organisation applies on behalf of all participating organisations involved in the project.
+A youth mobility project is funded in a specific way (see the section "funding rules") if the applicant is: a public body at regional or national level ; an association of regions; a European Grouping of Territorial Cooperation; a profit-making body active in Corporate Social Responsibility.
 Number and profile of participating organisations A mobility activity is transnational and involves at least two participating organisations (sending and receiving organisation) from different countries.
 If a Youth mobility project foresees only one activity, the coordinator must also act either as sending or receiving organisation.
 If a youth mobility project foresees more than one activity, the project coordinator can - but not necessarily has to - act as sending organisation or receiving organisation.
-In all cases, the coordinator cannot be an organisation from a Partner Country neighbouring the EU. from a Programme Country.
+In all cases, the coordinator cannot be an organisation from a Partner Country neighbouring the EU.
+Activities within Programme Countries: all participating organisations must be from a Programme Country.
 Activities with Partner Countries neighbouring the EU: the activity must involve at least one participating organisation from a Programme Country and one participating organisation from a Partner Country neighbouring the EU.
 Duration of project From 3 to 24 months.
 Where to apply?
 To the National Agency of the country in which the applicant organisation is established.
-Applicants have to submit their grant application by the following dates: 4 February at 12:00 (midday Brussels time) for projects starting betwee May and 30 September of the same year; 30 April at 12:00 (midday Brussels time) for projects starting betwee 1 August and 31 December of the same year; 1 October at 12:00 (midday Brussels time) for projects starting betwee 1 January and 31 May of the following year.
+When to apply?
+Applicants have to submit their grant application by the following dates: 4 February at 12:00 (midday Brussels time) for projects starting between 1 May and 30 September of the same year; 30 April at 12:00 (midday Brussels time) for projects starting between 1 August and 31 December of the same year; 1 October at 12:00 (midday Brussels time) for projects starting between 1 January and 31 May of the following year.
 How to apply?
 Please see Part C of this Guide for details on how to apply.
 Other criteria A timetable for each of the activities planned in the project must be annexed to the application form.